How do Chinese Accounting Standards differ from international practice?

-China’s transformation from a planned economy into a market economy has led to an increase in foreign direct investment (FDI), development of a vibrant securities market (in Shanghai and Shenzhen), economic integration of the Special Administrative Regions, and, in recent years, an increase in both outbound and inbound M&A activity.
+China’s transformation from a planned economy into a market economy has led to an increase in foreign direct investment (FDI), development of a vibrant securities market (in Shanghai and Shenzhen), economic integration of the Special Administrative Regions, and in recent years, an increase in both outbound and inbound Mergers and Acquisitions activity.

 Despite substantial convergence between Chinese Accounting Standards (CAS) and the International Financial Reporting Standards (IFRS), practical implementation and interpretation differences remain.
 Recently, however, the PRC accounting framework has adopted a more principles-based trend that is in line with international standards.

-During the first decades of the People’s Republic, China implemented Soviet-style fund accounting.
-All economic activity was controlled by the state and the only business entity was the State Owned Enterprise (SOEs).
-The main goal of this accounting standard was to assess the State Owned Assets (SOAs) and ensure that productivity targets were met.
-It was a balance sheet approach to accounting; income statements / cash-flow statements were non-existent, since the goal was not to make an economic profit.
+During the first decades of the People’s Republic, China implemented a Soviet-style fund accounting.
+All economic activity was controlled by the state and the only business entity was the State-Owned Enterprise (SOEs).
+The main goal of this accounting standard was to assess the State-Owned Assets (SOAs) and ensure that productivity targets were met.
+It was a balance sheet approach to accounting; income statements/cash-flow statements were non-existent since the goal was not to make an economic profit.

-With the economic reforms that began in 1979, China’s government created a law that permitted Joint Ventures (JV).
-Simultaneously, separate accounting regulation for JVs was issued.
+With the economic reforms that began in 1979, China’s government created a law that permitted a Joint Venture (JV).
+Simultaneously, a separate accounting regulation for JVs was issued.
 During the 90s with the further expansion of the market economy, CAS went through several changes.
-First, the PRC GAAP (People’s Republic of China Generally Accepted Accounting Standards) was realised.
+First, the PRC GAAP (the People’s Republic of China Generally Accepted Accounting Standards) was realized.
 In 2001, this gave way to the Accounting Standards for Business Enterprises (ASBE01), which contains one basic standard and 16 specific standards.
 ASBE01 was restructured in 2006 (ASBE06).
-ASBE06 is very much in line with IFRS, it allows for impairment testing, fair-value accounting and flexibility in defining accounting terms.
-All publicly traded companies in PRC are required to adapt to ASBE06, and the goal is for ASBE06 to phase out ASBE01 and converge into IFRS.
+ASBE06 is very much in line with IFRS, it allows for impairment testing, fair-value accounting, and flexibility in defining accounting terms.
+All publicly-traded companies in PRC are required to adapt to ASBE06, and the goal is for ASBE06 to phase out ASBE01 and converge into IFRS.
 But, today, the vast majority of private firms use ASBE01

 CAS: what are the main differences?